 For quick results, you may want to include a high percentage of visitors in the experiment.
 However, if your experiment is rather drastic or risky, and you’re worried that it might negatively impact your results, it’s best to run your test with a small portion of your traffic only.

 You can change these percentages by clicking the “Edit” button next to the “Weighting of visitors to target” section.

 This is all of the information that Optimize needs to start running a basic test.

-But if you want more control over which of your visitors see your variants, you can also use advanced targeting rules to only run your tests with specific segments of your audience.
+But if you want more control over which of your visitors see your variants, you can also use advanced targeting rules to run your tests only with specific segments of your audience.

 Optimize 360 users can also use the audience targeting feature to focus on specific audiences they’ve already created in Google Analytics.